AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56415-performance-of-partial-price-indexing-is-slowed-down-due-to-a-delete-query.md

 <u>Steps to reproduce</u>:

-1. Create "300000 products" and "10 websites" using the large performance profile.
+1. Create *300000 products* and *10 websites* using the large performance profile.
 1. Login to the Admin Panel.
 1. Create "10 customer groups".
 1. Execute below query to add products to _cl table: